hpssjellis/portenta-pro-community-solutions/README.md

 # portenta-pro-community-solutions
 Portenta Pro Community Solutions and Links.
-Zoom Wednesdays 6:00 am PST at least 15 minutes
+Zoom Wednesdays 6:00 am PST at least 15 minutes, max 60 minutes.

 Note: This is a downloadable zippable Arduino library.
 Install using the library manager --> add .zip file